NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements: Results

-{\textbf{Benchmarks on static properties.}} \autoref{figure:benchmark} presents a number of benchmarks on static properties predicted by NEP89 and various foundation models, including MACE-MP-0 (medium version) \cite{batatia2023foundation}, CHGNet \cite{dengchgnet2023} (version 0.3.0), and M3GNet \cite{chen2022nuniversal} (version 2021.2.8-DIRECT-PES); see Methods and \sautorefRange{fig:bench-formation}{fig:bench-moduli} for calculation details.
+{\textbf{Benchmarks on static properties.}} \autoref{figure:benchmark} presents a number of benchmarks on static properties predicted by NEP89 and various foundation models, including MACE-MP-0 (medium version) \cite{batatia2023foundation}, CHGNet \cite{dengchgnet2023} (version 0.3.0), and M3GNet \cite{chen2022nuniversal} (version 2021.2.8-DIRECT-PES); see `Benchmark calculations for static properties' section in Methods, \snautorefRange{snote:bench-formation}{snote:bench-Moduli}\unskip, and \sautorefRange{fig:bench-formation}{fig:bench-moduli}\unskip~for calculation details.
 Overall, NEP89 demonstrates comparable accuracy to other foundation models, based on mean absolute errors across nine evaluated properties relative to \gls{dft} data.
 For the formation energies ($\gamma$) of the ternary structures sampled from the Materials Project (MP-ternary) \cite{Jain2013commentary}, MACE-MP-0 and CHGNet are slightly more accurate, with NEP89 ranking third, despite not being trained on the MPtrj energies.
 For the 2-component to 5-component structures from the GNoME dataset \cite{merchant2023scaling}, on which none of the models were trained, MACE-MP-0 shows the worst accuracy, while NEP89 performs very close to CHGNet as the second-best model.
 For the binding energies ($E_{\rm b}$) of the S66 dimer set \cite{Jan2011S66}, NEP89 ranks as the second-best model, even though it does not require a separate D3 correction as for the other models.
-NEP89 demonstrates superior accuracy for lattice energies ($E_{\rm latt}$) for the DMC-ICE13 dataset \cite{Della2022DMC-ICE13, batatia2023foundation} and formation energies ($E_{\rm vac}$) of iron vacancy clusters of different sizes, and comparable accuracy for adhesion energy ($E_{\rm ad}$) of hydrogen atoms in iron nanopores (see \autoref{snote:bench-vacancy-energy} for details on our iron vacancy cluster and nanopore datasets).
+NEP89 demonstrates superior accuracy for lattice energies ($E_{\rm latt}$) on the DMC-ICE13 dataset \cite{Della2022DMC-ICE13, batatia2023foundation}, second-best accuracy for formation energies ($E_{\rm vac}$) of iron vacancy clusters of different sizes, and comparable accuracy for adhesion energy ($E_{\rm ad}$) of hydrogen atoms in iron nanopores (see \autoref{snote:bench-vacancy-energy} for details on our iron vacancy cluster and nanopore datasets).
 For the highest phonon band frequencies ($\omega$) for 97 materials from the PhononDB database \cite{Togo2023First-principles}, NEP89 achieves the third-best performance.
 For more than \num{11000} materials from Materials Project \cite{Jain2013commentary}, NEP89 demonstrates comparable accuracy in predicting the bulk modulus ($K$) and the best accuracy in predicting the shear modulus ($G$).